 9.1.4.
 Speaking Protocol During Calendar Meetings

-Public comment may be made regarding specific business items on the agenda, or during the general public comment period as further described below.
+Public comment may be made regarding specific business items on the agenda, or during the open comment period as further described below.
 Comments made during the business item portion of the meeting are limited to items on the agenda.
 Community leaders are encouraged to share the voices of the communities they represent during that portion of the meeting.
-Additional speaking time during the general public comment period may be held at the conclusion of the meeting and is open to all speakers.
+Additional speaking time during the open comment period may be held at the conclusion of the meeting and is open to all speakers.
 All speakers are welcome to sign up to deliver comments to the PEP.

-To encourage student participation as well as the promotion of general wellness and appropriate sleep hygiene, the Chairperson may allow students who are present and wish to speak during a general public comment period to speak prior to the business item portion of each calendar meeting.
+To encourage student participation as well as the promotion of general wellness and appropriate sleep hygiene, the Chairperson may allow students who are present and wish to speak during open comment period to speak prior to the business item portion of each calendar meeting.

 During the business item portion of each calendar meeting, the Secretary shall ensure that each speaker who wishes to comment on an agenda item be allowed two and one half minutes to comment on such item.
 A limited amount of additional time may be permitted at the discretion of the Chairperson.
 Speakers will be called in the following order: students, community education or citywide council members speaking on behalf of their councils, elected officials, and the general public.
 For purposes of this paragraph, “elected officials” does not include members of community education councils or citywide councils.
 If the Chairperson determines that a speaker is not commenting on the agenda items currently being considered, the Chairperson shall direct the Secretary to reassign that speaker to the appropriate comment section of the calendar meeting.

-During any general public comment period included in a calendar meeting, speakers will be permitted to deliver comments on a first-come, first-served basis, unless otherwise approved by the Chairperson, with the exception of current students, who will be called to offer general public comment first.
+During any opencomment period included in a calendar meeting, speakers will be permitted to deliver comments on a first-come, first-served basis, unless otherwise approved by the Chairperson, with the exception of current students, who will be called to offer open comment first.
 The Secretary will ensure that each speaker is permitted two minutes to give public comments, however, such allotted time may be increased or reduced at the discretion of the Chairperson.

-9.2 Public Agenda Meetings and Public Hearings
+9.2.
+Public Agenda Meetings and Public Hearings

 These meetings are held to encourage the general public's maximum participation in advising of the PEP.
 At these meetings, the PEP listens to the views of the public.
 These meetings may proceed without a quorum present.
 No votes are taken at these meetings.
 These meetings shall be called at the discretion of the Chairperson.

-9.3 Special Calendar Meetings and Adjourned or Recessed Meetings
+9.3.
+Special Calendar Meetings and Adjourned or Recessed Meetings

 The PEP may adjourn a meeting or recess a meeting by agreement of a majority of members attending a meeting.
-Upon announcing an adjournment or a recess, the Chairperson shall also announce an estimated date and time for reconvening the PEP for Educational Policy into public session.
+Upon announcing an adjournment or a recess, the Chairperson shall also announce an estimated date and time for reconvening the PEP into public session.

 Special calendar meetings may be held at the discretion of the Chairperson, consistent with the public notice and review requirements of Education Law Sections 2590-b and 2590-g.
 Such meetings may be held to continue the work of an adjourned or recessed calendar meeting, or to consider items requiring PEP approval.
 All items requiring PEP approval shall be by a public vote at a calendar meeting.